pmaldera/commercetools-terraform-generator/README.md

 Specifies if the generated terraform configuration files should be grouped in resource type folder.

 Supported values: `"true"` or `"false"`. `"false"` if not specified, meaning all files will be generated in the directory specified by `OUTPUT_DIR`.

+### `SANITIZE_RESOURCES_LABELS` - optional
+Specifies if the data used to generate resources' [labels](https://developer.hashicorp.com/terraform/language/block/resource#label) should be sanitized.
+Enabling this parameter makes sure a resource name/label starts with a letter or underscore (by adding an underscore to the value used for the label if the rule is not respected) and it contains only letters, digits, underscores and dashes (by replacing any character not respecting the rule by a dash).
+Supported values: `"true"` or `"false"`. `"false"` if not specified, meaning characters which are not letters, digits, underscores or dashes won't be replaced by a dash (`-`).

 ## "All included" docker folder
 The `docker` folder in [this package's github repository](https://github.com/pmaldera/commercetools-terraform-generator) contains the docker compose file and the `provider.tf` to run both this npm package and [the labd commercetools terraform provider](https://registry.terraform.io/providers/labd/commercetools/latest/) with terraform in a docker image.